remarshal-project/remarshal/README.md

 All of the commands above exit with status 0 on success, 1 on operational failure, and 2 when they fail to parse the command line.

-If no input argument `input`/ `-i input` is given or its value is `-` or a blank string, Remarshal reads input data from standard input.
-Similarly, with no `output`/`-o output` or an output argument that is `-` or a blank string, it writes the result to standard output.
+If no input argument `input`/`-i input` is given or its value is `-`, Remarshal reads input data from standard input.
+Similarly, with no `output`/`-o output` or an output argument that is `-`, it writes the result to standard output.

 ### Wrappers